CHAPTER 1: Basic Principles in Neuroanatomy

 CRANIAL NERVES

-Cranial nerves are paired nerves that originate from the cerebrum (CN I and CN II) and in the most part, from the brainstem (CN III-CN XII).
-There are a total of 12 cranial nerves (Figure 8; Table 1), each with specific roles that control what we see, hear, feel, smell and taste.
-In addition, several cranial nerves are also critical in determining the contraction of muscles of the face, neck and back.
+Cranial nerves are paired nerves that originate from the cerebrum (CN I and CN II) and, for the most part, from the brainstem (CN III–CN XII).
+There are a total of 12 cranial nerves (Figure 8; Table 1), each responsible for specific functions, including controlling vision, hearing, touch, smell, and taste.
+Additionally, several cranial nerves are crucial for regulating the contraction of muscles in the face, neck, and back.
+Although these nerves originate in the brain, they exit through openings or foramina in the skull to reach and innervate their target regions (Table 1).

 VASCULATURE AND DRAINAGE OF THE BRAIN

 The brain is supplied by two main vessels, the common carotid, and the vertebral arteries (Figure 9).
 The common carotid is a paired artery located on the left and right areas of the neck.
 It bifurcates to give rise to two main branches, the external carotid artery and the internal carotid artery.
-The external carotid forms between the neck of the mandible and the earlobe and it supplies the face, head and neck.
-The internal carotid arteries travel superiorly to enter through the carotid foramen (i.e. canal) of the temporal bone in the skull and supply different brain areas as it anastomoses with the branches of the vertebral arteries (Figure 9), this latter which arises from the arch of the aorta, left to the common carotid artery.
+The external carotid arteries forms between the neck of the mandible and the earlobe and it supplies the face, head and neck.
+The internal carotid arteries travel superiorly to enter through the carotid foramen (i.e. canal) of the temporal bone in the skull and supply different brain areas as it anastomoses with the branches of the vertebral arteries (Figure 9), this latter which arises from the subclavian artery, on the left side, and from the brachiocephalic trunk on the right side.

-The posterior cerebral arteries are highly relevant in that they form the inferior portion of the circle of Willis, a meeting niche where critical arteries anastomose to supply the front and back of the brain.
-The pons and the spinal cord are irrigated by branches that arise from the vertebral arteries.
-Table 2 illustrates the different arteries that contribute to the circle of Willis and the brain area and associated structures that they supply.
+The posterior cerebral arteries are particularly important because they contribute to the inferior portion of the Circle of Willis, a critical anastomotic network of arteries that ensures blood supply to both the anterior and posterior regions of the brain.
+The pons and spinal cord are irrigated by branches arising from the vertebral arteries.
+Table 2 illustrates the various arteries contributing to the Circle of Willis and the areas and structures they supply.

-The venous drainage system of the brain (Figure 10) is quite distinct from that of the blood vessels not only with respect to their drainage trajectory within the central nervous system, but also in their anatomy; distinct from blood vessels, veins lack internal valves and muscular walls.
-In addition, while the cerebrum, cerebellum and brainstem are drained by veins that join to drain into intracranial dural venous sinuses, the spinal cord is drained by anterior and posterior spinal veins that drain into the internal and external vertebral plexuses.
+The venous drainage system of the brain (Figure 10) differs significantly from the blood vessels in both its drainage pathway and anatomy.
+Unlike blood vessels, veins lack internal valves and muscular walls.
+While the cerebrum, cerebellum, and brainstem are drained by veins that converge into the intracranial dural venous sinuses, the spinal cord is drained by the anterior and posterior spinal veins, which empty into the internal and external vertebral plexuses.

 Removal of deoxygenated blood from the cerebrum by the dural venous system occurs within the space that is between the arachnoid and pia matter, known as the leptomeningeal or subarachnoid space.
 These cerebral veins are divided into superficial or deep veins.
 The superficial veins are comprised by the sagittal sinuses and cortical veins, whereas the deep veins are comprised by the straight sinus, transverse/lateral and sigmoid sinuses (Figure 11).